tejj003/Digital-Mirror/README.md

-# Digital Miror
+# Digital Mirror

-Digital Miror is a live, generative portrait that turns motion, light and the brief gestures of a viewer into flowing, squiggly lines — a fragile mirror where the body becomes a topography of noise and light.
+Digital Mirror is a live, generative portrait that turns motion, light and the brief gestures of a viewer into flowing, squiggly lines — a fragile mirror where the body becomes a topography of noise and light.
 The piece is built with p5.js and runs entirely in the browser using a webcam feed; no server component is required.

 ## Artist statement

-Digital Miror explores the space between representation and suggestion.
+Digital Mirror explores the space between representation and suggestion.
 Rather than rendering a faithful likeness, the work fragments the sitter into rhythm and texture.
 Lines become memory: they accumulate, jitter and breathe in response to movement, ambient light and the viewer's proximity.
 The resulting image is both intimate and